Books

 “A superb book, one of the best sports books I’ve read” – Eamon Dunphy

-“My Autobiography” has been shortlisted for the 2024 Irish Sports Book of the Year.
+“My Autobiography” was shortlisted for the 2024 Irish Sports Book of the Year.

 "Champion" – Pat Smullen with Donn McClean